 For the shelf that was going to be situated at the front these three simple cuts were done:

 These two pieces of board or shelves were going to become only one shelf inside the base cabinet.
 In order hold them in place, little holes were drilled at the height I wanted my shelf to be located, making sure they were all level.
 I placed on each of these holes the brackets where the shelves were going rest.

 A close up at the front shelf cuts, the color of the boards looks extremely reddish in this picture!
 By the way they are pretty strong oak boards that I just re-stained.

 This is the way the vanity looked at the end of the day.
 Not bad I think, but still missing something.

 I got two towel holders and installed them on a piece of mdf (the only piece of that lenght 42" x 4.5" I had at that time).
 Then I attached it to the cabinets with brad nails.

-Since my kids for sure are going to be fiddling with the bars I placed little washers on both sides of the board for extra strength.
+Knowing that my kids will be fiddling with the bars, I placed little washers on both sides of the board for extra strength.

 Check the full bath makeover HERE.